miguelmarimba22/Sibit/README.md

 # Perspecitva

-This is a project, that I create a system bar code of supermarket, It's did with C language and using clang as the compiler
+This is a project, that I create a system bar code of supermarket, i did it with C language and using cmake as compiler

 ## Dependencies